thegenemyers/FASTK/README.md

 display of each sequence profile whose ordinal id is given on the remainder of the command line.
 The index of the first read is 1 (not 0).

+## Current Limitations

+Currently if multiple input files are given they must all be of the same type, e.g. fasta or cram.
+This restriction could be removed with some more code.

+Currently the maximum size of any read/sequence is 1Mbp.
+This limit will be problematic if one is for example counting k-mers in a high-quality assembled genome where the contigs exceed this limit.
+Again the restriction could be removed but is quite complex if only a limited amount of memory is to be consumed.

+Lastly, very small k-mer sizes may not work for large data sets.
+The absolute minimum is 5, but the core prefix trie used for distributing k-mers may want to use a larger minimizer length than 5, and the minimizer length must be less than the k-mer length.
+The logic here needs to be investigated so that one has at least a dependable lower bound on k-mer length.

 ## Data Encodings

 ### K-mer Histogram